-Total Assets: it is the total amount of assets owned by a business entity or an individual.
-Assets are items of economic value, which are expended over time to yield a benefit for the owner.
-If the assets are is a business, these assets are usually recorded in the accounting records and appear in the balance sheet as either current assets or long-term assets.
-Few categories in which assets can be classified are Cash, Marketable securities, Inventory, Accounts receivable, Prepaid expenses, Fixed assets, Intangible assets, etc.
+- Total Assets: the total assets owned by a business entity or an individual.
+The owner expends economic value items over time to benefit from assets, which, if the assets belong to a business, the accounting records usually record, and the balance sheet reflects them as either current or long-term assets.
+A few categories in which assets can be classified are Cash, Marketable securities, Inventory, Accounts receivable, Prepaid expenses, Fixed assets, Intangible assets, etc.

-Current Liability: it is a company’s obligation that is due within a period of one year or in an operating cycle.
-Moreover, current liabilities are paid by using a current asset, such as cash, or by new current liability.
+- Current Liability: it is a company’s obligation that is due within a period of one year or in an operating cycle.
+Moreover, current liabilities are paid using a current asset, such as cash or new current liability.
 Current liabilities appear on the company’s balance sheet and can be classified as short-term debt, accrued liabilities, accounts payable, etc.

-Non-Current Assets: it is the company’s long-term investments for which the total is not realized within an accounting year.
-Examples of noncurrent assets are plant & machinery, property, patents & investments in other companies, etc. Noncurrent assets appear in the company’s balance sheet.
+- Non-Current Assets: it is the company’s long-term investments for which the total is not realized within an accounting year.
+Non-current assets include plant & machinery, property, patents & investments in other companies, etc. Noncurrent assets appear in the company’s balance sheet.

 Examples of Capital Employed Formula

-All of the figures utilized for Capital Employed calculation can be found on the balance sheet of the company.
+All the figures utilized for Capital Employed calculation can be found on the company’s balance sheet.

 Capital Employed Calculation using 1st Formula

-Let’s suppose we want to calculate the amount of Capital employed by Anand in his business.
+Suppose we want to calculate the amount of Capital Anand employs in his business.
 We can get the required information in the balance sheet for calculating the capital.
-The balance sheet of Anand Group Private Limited states that it has Total Assets of $40,000,000 and Current Liabilities $15,000,000.
+The balance sheet of Anand Group Private Limited states that it has Total Assets of $40,000,000 and Current Liabilities of $15,000,000.

 Now, we can calculate Capital Employed as: